yuvrajbadgoti/yuvrajbadgoti/README.md

 ### Hi I'm Yuvraj Badgoti 👋

 - 🔭 I’m currently working on freelancing.
-- 🌱 I’m currently learning lots of thing.
+- 🌱 I’m currently learning lots of things.
 - 👯 I’m looking to collaborate on Google.
 - 🤔 I’m looking for help with my personal Products and Projects.
 - 💬 Ask me about any tech related stuff.